base-cms/base-cms/packages/marko-web-icons/README.md

 @import "@base-cms/marko-web-icons/scss/icons";
 ```

-By default, a width/height of `1rem` will be applied to all icons classed with `icon` (applied by default).
+By default, a width/height of `1rem` will be applied to all icons classed with `marko-web-icon` (applied by default).
 In addition, the SVG will be filled with black and a ease transition will be applied.
 Additional (optional) modifiers include:
 - `md`
 - `lg`
 - `xl`